vramana/cherow/README.md

 ```

-## Comments

-Single line, multiline and HTML comments are supported, and can be collected as well.
-Hashbang comment nodes (`#!foo`) are
-skipped by default, and can't be collected.

-### Comment collecting
+### Comments and comment collection

-Cherow can be instructed to collect comments by setting the `comments option` to either an array or an function.
+Single line, multiline and HTML comments are supported by Cherow, and the parser can be instructed to collect comments by setting the `comments option` to either an array or an function.

 The type of each comment can either be `Line` for a single-line comment (`//`) og Block for a MultiLineComment (`/* */`).